-The Science of Fish Tagging: Everything Advocates Should Know
+The Science of Fish Tagging: A Guide to Tracking Fish Movements

 The American Saltwater Guides Association was formed because there was a lack of a unifying voice for fisheries conservation that prioritized resource-first management.
 Our model follows three core principles to drive change: Science, Education and Advocacy.
 Sound science is the foundation of everything we do.
 High-quality data is imperative to making policy decisions that prioritize abundant, sustainable fisheries.
 When the fisheries management process stalls due to a lack of science to inform action, ASGA works to amplify researchers leading the charge and joins the frontlines to drive innovative research.